sidney-eliot/3d-artists-handbook/content/theory/composition.md

 #### Full Frame
 Full Frame composition is primarily used for characters and creatures.
 A great thing about it, is that it can be achieved with basically every finished piece by cropping the sides and doing some small tweaks.
-Nonetheless, it’s better to prepare for a full frame composition from the beginning, rather than as an afterthought.
+Nonetheless, it's better to prepare for a full frame composition from the beginning, rather than as an afterthought.

 ![[Pasted image 20230604161107.png|250]]